Police say restaurant workers shot in argument over mayo

-A man who complained there was too much mayonnaise on his sandwich opened fire at an Atlanta sandwich shop, killing one employee and injuring another, police said.
+ATLANTA (AP) — A man who complained there was too much mayonnaise on his sandwich opened fire at an Atlanta sandwich shop, killing one employee and injuring another, police said.

 The shooting happened around 6:30 p.m.
 Sunday at a Subway restaurant attached to a gas station in downtown Atlanta.
 Police said the man argued with the two female workers and then opened fire, news outlets reported.